debalin/multiplayer-game-engine/README.md

   pass an integer referencing the `gameObjectListID`.
 The engine internally maintains an `List` of `List` of `GameObject` instances.
 This allows the `Controller` to set a list of `GameObject` instances at a certain position of this game object cluster at once (like the client setting the list of stairs that it receives from the server, in the engine).
+   It should be also noted that all the game objects that are sent are of `Serializable` nature.
+    It any game specific class extends the `Gameobject` class and adds its own variables, the developer (like me in my playground) should make sure that the ones which are not required to be sent over the network, be marked `transient`, as I have done with certain class variables in `FallingStair` and `Player`.